Powered by MOMENTUM MEDIA

 This includes focused investment in the Defence estate across the NT and Australia to enhance the ADF’s ability to project force, support workforce growth, and meet training needs.

 Notable exercises include Pitch Black, Diamond Storm, Arnhem Thunder, and Talisman Sabre.
-RAAF Base Tindal’s ideal dry season weather and proximity to Delamere Air Weapons Range makes it a superb location to conduct high-end training sorties for the RAAF and coalition partners.
+RAAF Base Tindal’s ideal dry season weather and proximity to Delamere Air Weapons Range make it a superb location to conduct high-end training sorties for the RAAF and coalition partners.

 You need to be a member to post comments.
 Become a member today!